How to Avoid Tax Relief Scams

 With uncollected taxes approaching more than 280 billion and rising, the Internal Revenue Service (IRS) has stepped up efforts to collect unpaid back taxes from individuals and businesses that have outstanding balances due.

-Unfortunately, those who can’t pay their back taxes can face severe penalties from the IRS, including the seizure of personal or business assets in some cases.
+Unfortunately, those who can’t pay their back taxes can face severe penalties from the IRS, including the seizure of personal or business assets.
 In the wake of this dilemma, a new type of business has sprung up to help delinquent taxpayers cope with their tax liabilities.

 Known commonly as tax settlement firms, these legal agencies claim that they can either drastically reduce or completely eliminate whatever the client owes the IRS.